trentlarson/endorser-ch/README.md

 yarn add did-jwt@4.0.0 ethr-did-resolver@3.0.0
 node

-const infuraProjectId = '...' // get one at infura.io
-const didJWT = require('did-jwt')
-const Resolver = require('did-resolver').Resolver
+// note that you can now use the local resolver instead of Infura; see server/did/did-eth-local-resolver.js const infuraProjectId = '...' // get one at infura.io const didJWT = require('did-jwt') const Resolver = require('did-resolver').Resolver